floodyberry/chacha-opt/README.md

 # VERSIONS #

-XOP, and any other architecture, is not included yet because I do not have access to any of those machines to test with.
+~~XOP~~, and any other architecture, is not included yet because I do not have access to any of those machines to test with.

 x86-64, SSE2-32, and SSE3-32 versions are minorly modified from DJB's public domain implementations.